 There is no need to download and fill it in yourself, this is done by your local health insurance provider and then sent to you.
 It is then your responsibility to communicate this document to your chosen Krankenkasse.

-Taking on a German health insurance for residence permit or other visas
+For visa applicants: taking on a German health insurance for residence permits

 If you are not an EU citizen and you love Germany so much that you plan to stay to study or for a job, you will need to show that you have chosen an health insurance in Germany.
 It is required to obtain a residence permit or even enroll in a university.
 Germany is usually not very good at recognizing non-EU systems so make sure your health insurance is valid for the German system.